Originally from New Zealand, David Low (1891-1963) was a political cartoonist who worked for many years in Great Britain.

 2. Stalin’s exclusion from the Munich Agreement

-This Low cartoon depicts the Munich Agreement, in which Germany annexed parts of Czechoslovakia, creating what was called “Sudetenland”.
-The Soviet Union and Czechoslovakia were not invited to the conference.
+This Low cartoon depicts the Munich Agreement, in which Germany annexed parts of Czechoslovakia, creating what was called “Sudetenland” in September 1938.
+The Munich Agreement was signed by Hitler, Mussolini, French Premier Edouard Daladier and British Prime Minister Neville Chamberlain, under the policy of Appeasement.

 3. Hitler as ‘conductor’ of European dictators